Floobits/floobits-vsp/README.md

 floobits-vsp
 ============

+### Development status: Not working.
+Development halted.
+Others are welcome to pick up where we left off.

 Floobits plugin for Microsoft Visual Studio 2013
 * Requires .NET 4.5 (included with VS2013)
 * Developed as a Visual Studio Package (VSP)